-- Medical, dental, vision care, and mental and behavioral health services, including mental health literacy for students and staff, and trauma-informed services to prevent, intervene, and mitigate adverse childhood experiences (ACEs); and - Individuals to assist with housing, transportation, nutrition, citizenship preparation, or criminal justice issues and other services.
+- Medical, dental, vision care, and mental and behavioral health services, including mental health literacy for students and staff, and trauma-informed services to prevent, intervene, and mitigate adverse childhood experiences (ACEs); and Individuals to assist with housing, transportation, nutrition, citizenship preparation, or criminal justice issues and - other services.

-Expanded and enriched learning time and opportunities, through evidence-based, including before-school, after-school, during-school, weekend, and summer programs that provide additional academic instruction, individualized academic support, enrichment activities, or learning opportunities, for students at a community school that-

-- May include art, music, drama, creative writing, hands-on experience with engineering or science (includingcomputer - science), career and technical education, tutoring that is aligned with classroom success and homework help, and recreational programs that enhance and are consistent with the school's curriculum.
+Expanded and enriched learning time and opportunities, through evidence-based, including before-school, after-school, during-school, weekend, and summer programs that provide additional academic instruction, individualized academic - during-school, weekend, and summer programs that provide additional academic instruction, individualized academic support, enrichment activities, or learning opportunities, for students at a community school that- - May emphasize real-world project-based learning where students can apply their learning to contexts that are relevant and engaging; and - May include art, music, drama, creative writing, hands-on experience with engineering or science (includingcomputer science), career and technical education, tutoring that is aligned with classroom success and homework help, and recreational programs that enhance and are consistent with the school's curriculum.